 This bill amends Minnesota Statutes to enhance transparency in the electoral process by allowing candidates, their representatives, and political parties to observe the activities of absentee ballot boards and recounts.
-Specifically, it introduces a new subdivision to section 203B.121, which mandates that meetings of ballot boards be conducted in accordance with open meeting laws, ensuring that candidates and their representatives can observe the acceptance and rejection of absentee ballot envelopes, as well as the counting of ballots.
+Specifically, it adds a new subdivision to section 203B.121, which mandates that meetings of ballot boards be conducted in accordance with open meeting laws, ensuring that candidates and their representatives can observe the acceptance and rejection of absentee ballot envelopes, as well as the counting of ballots.
 The bill stipulates that candidates may have one representative present during specific activities related to absentee ballots, while also ensuring that public observation does not interfere with the ballot counting process.

 Statutes affected: